gibbsoft/terraform101/step2/README.md

 ## Terraform plan

-Now that the module is initialised, instead of apply we should do a plan.
+Now that the module is initialised, instead of `apply` we should do a `plan`.
 Always running a '**terraform plan**' first is not only good practice, **but one day might actually save your life**.
 Run the following command and enter your name when prompted:

     terraform plan